happ-2h/Game-Engine-practice-Breakout-clone/.github/README.md

 Only JavaScript and standard browser APIs used.

 > [!NOTE]
-> This is not a full-fledged game.
-Bugs may exist during gameplay.
+> This is not a full-fledged game; bugs may exist during gameplay.
 > Expected features may not be present, for example, pause and game over.

 ## Getting Started